Kesheh, Isfahan

 Kesheh (كشه) is a neighborhood in the city of Tarqrud in the Central District of Natanz County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Kesheh's population was 675 in 242 households, when it was a village in Tarq Rud Rural District.
 The following census in 2011 counted 708 people in 258 households.

-After the census, the village of Tarq merged with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad to form the city of Tarqrud.
+In 2011, the village of Tarq after merging with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad, was converted to a city and renamed Tarqrud.